njlauersdorf/ABPs/ABPs/README.md

 $ ssh username@longleaf.unc.edu
 ```

-If this is your first time logging in from this computer, enter 'yes' to the prompt of remoting into a new computer.
+If you do not have a username, email and cc your advisor to ask for oneIf this is your first time logging in from this computer, enter 'yes' to the prompt of remoting into a new computer.
 Then, type your password (current password for your ONYEN) and press enter.
 You will log into a log-in node located in your user's folder within the `/nas` directory.
 This is your home directory (`cd ~`).

 If you run your compile in the /nas directory, you will run it in your login node which can have memory limitations.
 Modify your ~/.bashrc file to enable quick login to a compile node (you can use one without graphics for compilation) for these steps, although you can also login to a GPU node: